HugoSmits/predictiveForecasting/project.md

 - **Hyperparameter Tuning**: Fine-tuning model hyperparameters to optimize performance.
 This may involve grid search, random search, or more advanced optimization techniques to find the best combination of hyperparameters for each model.

+- **Model Comparison**: Comparing the performance of different models using the chosen evaluation metrics and selecting the best-performing model(s) for deployment.

 ### 5. References